Welcome to Chicago! This page is a resource for spouses, partners, and family members of international students, scholars and employees.

 2) Study full-time and obtain a student visa.
 Many partners choose to study at the same time, so that both partners can obtain independent student visa statuses.
 The international student office at the school where the partner will attend will sponsor the student visa.

 - Learn more about studying at University of Chicago.
-Note that most programs at the Graham School of General Studies do not qualify students for an F-1 or J-1 visa.
+Note that most programs at the Graham School of of Continuing Liberal and Professional Studies do not qualify students for an F-1 or J-1 visa./

 - Learn more about studying at other universities in Illinois